arthijayaraman-lab/crease_ga/docs/index.rst

 Contact us
 __________

-If you have any questions or feedback, please let us know by emailing creasejayaramanlab AT gmail.com.
+If you have any questions or feedback, please let us know by emailing arthij AT udel.edu.

 .. toctree::
     :caption: Getting started